sorindimo/mrsk-test/README.md

 ## Bugs

-* coutdown starts and timer is displayed immediatelly when on normal browser window
+* Timer display is delayed when on incognito/private browser window (reproducible in Chrome).
+Many times the UI is updated with delays.

-* timer display is delayed when on incognito/private browser window (reproducible in Chrome)
+* Input validation is missing.
+For the non-handled input we get directly the `Time Expired!` message

-* input validation missing => for non-handled input we get directly the Time Expired! message
+* Changing context from `http` to `https` after clicking `GO!`

-* changing context from http to https after clicking GO!
+* When reaching the end (1 second), it takes 2-3 seconds until it actually displays the Time Expired! message.

-* when reaching the end (1 second), it takes 2-3 seconds until it actually displays the Time Expired! message.
+* Changing options on the modal is not saved when clicking `Apply`